HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 [Video of TCCG in use](https://youtu.be/ucUcux0kta8)

 1. Passively downloads and stores top highlight clips from Twitch for any category/categories.
 The clips are automatically kept track of in a clip bin database.
 2. Provides a video editor interface connected directly to the clip bin database, allowing you to easily go through the clips.
-The interface is somewhat similar to that of tinder, where you can keep/skip a video clip.
+The interface is somewhat similar to that of Tinder, where you can keep/skip a video clip.
 You can also trim the clips and change their volume.
-3. A video generator that compiles the clips from the video editor, generating a mp4 video where that you can upload to any platform.
+3. A video generator that compiles the selected clips, generating the final mp4 video  that you can upload to any platform.

 One of the main challenges of creating compilation videos is finding the video clips in the first place.
-This can be a laborious task and is a large factor for the time to edit the videos.
+This can be a laborious task and can take a lot of time.
 This bot will **automatically find and download clips for you straight from Twitch**.
-They come from the top clips category and therefore are somewhat guaranteed to be of good quality.
-Of course it’s not perfect.
+They come from the top clips category,  somewhat guaranteeing that they be good quality.
+It's not perfect.
 Sometimes streamers will have the wrong gaming category selected when their clip gets highlighted or duplicates of clips occur where multiple users highlighted the same clip.
-Either way it is still more streamlined then doing it manually.
+Despite this, it still makes the process incredibly quick.
 Full VPS Support and Account System

-Since the bot is split up into three different programs, communications between the programs uses a **combination HTTP and FTP servers** to move information from one program to the other.
+Since the bot is split up into three different programs, communications between the programs uses a **combination HTTP and FTP servers** to move information and files from one program to the other.
 The FTP servers are used to move mp4 files around while the HTTP servers are for general information and usually are in the form of json.
-FTP requires authorisation for each client and therefore this provides the basis of the account system.
-You can add or remove users and set there password in the server program.
+FTP requires authentication for each client which is the basis of the account system.
+You can add or remove users and set their password in the server program.
 This username and password combination is required in the video editor program.
-Therefore this works perfectly for a multi man operation as allows for multiple people to use the bot at once.
+Therefore this works perfectly for a large scale operation as multiple people can use the bot at once.

 ![](Images/diagram.png)